notaryproject/specifications/specs/signing-scheme.md

 ## Signing Scheme

-The Notary Project currently defines the following Signing Schemes.
+Notary Project currently defines the following Signing Schemes.

 `notary.x509` - Defines a signing scheme that uses the traditional signing workflow in which an end user generates signatures using X.509 certificates.